Shopping Cart

 Ascorbyl Palmitate

-If only this vitamin C derivative is present in a vitamin C product, you can save your money .
+If only this one vitamin C derivative is present in a vitamin C product, you can save your money .
 Why?

 Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate